20 FAQs people ask about insolvency.

 You can reduce the risk of becoming insolvent by ensuring that your business is soundly financed and keeping good control of your cash flow.
 These are issues you should discuss with your advisors and your bank.

-- your marketplace is shrinking
+- your market is shrinking

 - you are losing business to new competitors